Is this the world’s best McDonald’s restaurant?

 2023: in search of burger perfection

 Aside from limited-edition specials and regional variations, you can usually rely on McDonald's classic burgers to taste a certain way.
 In fact, we bet McDonald's fans could easily identify a Big Mac or other menu mainstay while blindfolded.
 But all that changed in spring 2023, when the chain announced some pretty major upgrades to its most legendary recipes, to improve the buns, cheese and even how its patties are cooked.
-The changes (50 in total) were initially trialled in McDonald's locations in Australia, Canada and Belgium, before being slowly rolled out in the USA.
+The changes (50 in total) were initially trialled in McDonald's locations in Australia, Canada and Belgium, before being rolled out slowly in the USA.

 2024: meltier cheese and more sauce